5 Things You Need to Become the ‘Drake’ of Behaviour Management

 Drake’s musical range is what sets him apart from his peers.
 Drizzy can sing a sweet RnB song like “Find Your Love” but can battle rap with the best of them on tracks like the “Duppy Freestyle.”

-Like Drake mastered Pop Music, you need to master 5 separate areas to become the superstar educators of your classrooms.
+Like Drake mastered Pop Music, you need to master 5 separate areas of Behaviour Management to become the superstar educators of your classrooms.

 You are not merely a teacher but the LEADER of your classrooms.

 My theory is simple: The more your students' RESPECT and LIKE you, the more they will behave positively in your lessons.